butttcoin/ButtCoinV2/source/selfdrop/readme.md

 ## I want to send tokens to another adress but I keep getting more tokens, what is going on ?
 This is because the transfer function has been altered.
 You CANNOT send these tokens.
 However, you can destroy them

-## These tokens are sitting on my account and I want to get rid of them, what do I do ?
+## These tokens are sitting on my account and I want to get rid of them... how ?
 You will have to go to Etherscan, and execute the Delete function.
 It will burn all of your FartTings tokens!

 ## So how does this work and how do I get the passive income at all ?